Andrologist in Chennai for Male Infertility Treatment

 Moreover, if its a testicular tumor (usually a seminoma) either the testis should be removed or chemotherapy is initiated.

-Consequently, the good news is testis cancers have excellent 5 year survival rates.
 The US preventive task force in fact does not even recommend routine screening for such cancers.

 All said and done, keep your mind cool and get the right treatment.
 You will do well.
 No worries.
 Period.